lucaschirruINAF/SRT-Documentation/antenna.rst

 * 420 MHz bandwith with 1024 or 16384 channels
 * 1500 MHz bandwidth with 1024 or 16384 channels

-The 420 MHz configurations are most suitable for the L-band receiver and the following RF filters: (3) 1350 - 1450 MHz or (5) 1625 - 1715 MHz, in order to avoid aliasing.

 SARDARA's spectral resolution and sensitivity is defined by its full 1500 MHz bandwidth.
 However only 1200 MHz of the full 1500 MHz bandwidth is usable, since the 1200 MHz filter of the Total Power backend is being used as input to SARDARA.